iExecBlockchainComputing/iexec-blockchain-adapter-api/README.md

 # iexec-blockchain-client
-A blockchain client for iExec Smart-Contracts and other Ethereum things
+A blockchain adapter API for iExec Smart-Contracts and other Ethereum things

 # Local build
 `./gradlew docker`